-Small Intestinal Bacterial Overgrowth Breath Testing
+Small Intestinal Bacterial Overgrowth (SIBO) Breath Testing

-A powerful testing method for assessing numerous health disorders…
+Glucose and lactulose breath test methods for assessing numerous health disorders…

-It can be a cause of many health problems, including diarrhea, abdominal pain, and protein/fat malabsorption.
+SIBO can be a cause of many health problems, including diarrhea, abdominal pain, and protein/fat malabsorption.
 In recent years, there has been renewed interest in SIBO since it has now been implicated in the pathophysiology of certain diseases previously not classically associated with overgrowth.
 The World Journal of Gastroenterology claims a definitive association between irritable bowel syndrome (IBS) and SIBO, suggesting that SIBO be excluded before diagnosing a patient with IBS.

 - Constipation Malnutrition